awsdocs/amazon-ecs-developer-guide/doc_source/asg-capacity-providers-delete-capacity-provider.md

-# Deleting an Auto Scaling group capacity provider<a name="asg-capacity-providers-delete-capacity-provider"></a>
+# Deleting an Auto Scaling group capacity provider using the classic console<a name="asg-capacity-providers-delete-capacity-provider"></a>

 If you are finished using an Auto Scaling group capacity provider, you can delete it\.
 Once deleted, the Auto Scaling group capacity provider will transition to the `INACTIVE` state\.
 Capacity providers with an `INACTIVE` status may remain discoverable in your account for a period of time\.
 However, this behavior is subject to change in the future, so you should not rely on `INACTIVE` capacity providers persisting\.